-TABLE 15 Default STP port parameters
+TABLE 15 Default STP Port Parameters

-Parameter Description Default and valid values Priority The preference that STP gives this port relative to other ports for forwarding traffic out of the spanning tree.
+Parameter Description Default and Valid Values Priority The preference that STP gives this port relative to other ports for forwarding traffic out of the spanning tree.
 A higher numerical value means a lower priority.
-128 Possible values: 0 - 240 (configurable in increments of 16) Path Cost The cost of using the port to reach the root bridge.
-When selecting among multiple links 10 Mbps - 100
+Possible values: 0 through 240 (configurable in increments of 16) Path Cost The cost of using the port to reach the root bridge.
+When selecting among multiple links to the root bridge, STP chooses the link with 10 Mbps - 100 100 Mbps - 19

-TABLE 15 Default STP port parameters (continued)
+TABLE 15 Default STP Port Parameters (continued)

-Parameter Description Default and valid values

-the lowest path cost and blocks the other paths.
-Each port type has its own default STP 100 Mbps - 19
+Parameter Description Default and Valid Values the lowest path cost and blocks the other paths.
+Each port type has its own default STP path cost.
+Gbps - 4 10 Gbps - 2 Possible values are 0 through 65535

-Gbps - 4

-path cost.
-10 Gbps - 2

-Possible values are 0 - 65535